 The following is how The Lewis Team safely and effectively conducts business with our clients.
 Firstly by using common sense and good judgement and by minimizing direct close unprotected contact.
-We also utilize digital tools to the greatest extent possible including 3D property scans, virtual tours or live tours using Facebook and Zoom, and we make all our feature brochures, listing sheets and other documents digital.
+We also utilize digital tools to the greatest extent possible including 3D property scans, virtual tours or live tours using, and we make our feature brochures, listing sheets and other documents digital where possible.

-PERSONAL PROTECTIVE EQUIPMENT; All local and municipal health officials’ instructions are followed especially physical distancing and the use of personal protective equipment.
+PERSONAL PROTECTIVE EQUIPMENT; All current local and municipal health officials instructions are followed especially physical distancing and the use of personal protective equipment.
 We have a supply of masks, gloves, disposable shoe covers, a no touch thermometer and hand sanitizer for ourselves and our clients.

 It’s standard operating procedure for a selling homeowner to present a clean and tidy house, but right now it’s even more important that the home is cleaned and disinfected before and after each showing.
 Include door handles, light switches, counters, cabinet knobs and other high-touch surfaces.
 Please turn on lights & open inside doors as door knobs and light switches are two of the most commonly touched surfaces in any home.
 Consider the ventilation maybe by opening some windows.
 If you are expecting multiple showings on the same day, please scheduled them with enough time in between to facilitate a thorough disinfecting of the home and to minimize inter-personal contact it is better if you are not present.